awslabs/aws-c-s3/docs/memory_aware_request_execution.md

 Blocks are kept around while there are ongoing requests and are released async, when there is low pressure on memory.

+One complication is "forced" buffers.
+A forced buffer is one that comes from primary or secondary storage as usual, but it is allowed to exceed the memory limit.
+Forced buffers are only used when waiting for a normal ticket reservation could cause deadlock.
+(At time of writing, they're only used for async-writes)

 ### Scheduling
 Running out of memory is a terminal condition within CRT and in general its not practical to try to set overall memory limit on all allocations, since it